Tropical surface singularities: The classification

 \subsubsection{Assume there is no plane through the $z$-axis with $m_d$, $m_e$, and $m_f$ all on the same side of the plane.}

-In a first step we want to classify the possible polytopes spanned by $m_a,\ldots,m_f$, and then we will see how the corresponding tropical surfaces locally at the singular point look like.
+In a first step we want to classify the possible polytopes spanned by $m_a,\ldots,m_f$, and then we will see how the corresponding tropical surfaces look like locally at the singular point.

 \begin{lemma} Let $P=\conv\big((0,0,0),(0,0,2),m,m'\big)$ with $m,m'\in\Z^3$ be a $3$-dimensional lattice polytope such that

 Projecting $P$ orthogonally onto the $xy$-plane we get a triangle $T$ which contains no interior lattice point and where the edges with vertex $(0,0)$ contain no relative interior point. \end{lemma} \begin{proof} We denote by $\pi:P\longrightarrow\R^2:(x,y,z)\mapsto (x,y)$ the orthogonal projection onto the $xy$-plane, so that $T=\pi(P)$.